David C. Hay, M.D. specializes in hand and upper extremity surgery. Dr.

 Hay earned his Doctor of Medicine at Saint Louis School of Medicine and

-completed his orthopedic surgery residency at the Stanford University
+completed his orthopaedic surgery residency at the Stanford University

 Hospital and Clinics.
 Dr. Hay received his Bachelor of Science in Biology

 at Stanford.
 While an undergraduate, he was a member of the Stanford water